-- After the TWI has transmitted a START/REPEATED START condition. - After the TWI has transmitted SLA+R/W - After the TWI has transmitted an address byte - After the TWI has lost arbitration - After the TWI has been addressed by own slave address or general call - After the TWI has received a data byte - After a STOP or REPEATED START has been received while still addressed as a slave - When a bus error has occurred due to an illegal START or STOP condition
+- After the TWI has transmitted SLA+R/W. - After the TWI has transmitted an address byte. - After the TWI has lost arbitration. - After the TWI has been addressed by own slave address or general call. - After the TWI has received a data byte. - After a STOP or REPEATED START has been received while still addressed as a Slave. - When a bus error has occurred due to an illegal START or STOP condition.